synthercat/Traveling-Salesman-Algorithm-for-Unity/README.md

 ## Status : Testing fun project

 ### Description
-This is my own implementation of solving the [Traveling Saleslman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
-I thought it would make a good excirsise to see if I could figure out an algorithm that solves this without refering to any known solutions.
+This is my own implementation of solving the [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+I thought it would make a good exercise to see if I could figure out an algorithm that solves this without referring to any known solutions.

 ### Screenshot
 ![tsp01](https://user-images.githubusercontent.com/15571710/33559594-fa772aea-d915-11e7-9887-37a4f95417ec.png)